DEVELOPERX-coder/Gesture-Drawing/README.md

 ### Core Functionality

-- **Thumb-Activated Drawing**: Draw with your index finger **only when your thumb is up**
+- **Thumb-Extension Drawing**: Draw with your index finger when your thumb is extended
-- **Guidance Mode**: When thumb is down, a guidance point shows where your finger is without drawing
+- **Guidance Mode**: When thumb is not extended, a guidance point shows where your finger is without drawing
-- **Color Selection**: Select different colors by placing your pinky finger on the color palette
+- **Easy Color Selection**: Choose colors from buttons on the right panel or by using your pinky finger on the on-screen color palette
 - **Multiple Drawing Tools**: Choose between freehand drawing, lines, rectangles, and circles
 - **Adjustable Brush Size**: Change the thickness of your drawing strokes
-- **Statistics Tracking**: Monitor usage statistics including session time, view count, and more

-### Usage Statistics

-- **Session Time**: Tracks how long the current drawing session has been active
-- **Start Count**: Counts how many times the application has been launched
-- **View Count**: Tracks total number of application views
-- **Lines Drawn**: Counts the number of drawing strokes created
-- **Color Changes**: Tracks how often you change drawing colors

-### File Management
+### Drawing Tools

-- **Save Drawings**: Save your creations as PNG images with timestamps
-- **Statistics Persistence**: Your usage statistics are saved between sessions
+- **Freehand Drawing**: Draw naturally as if using a pen
+- **Line Tool**: Create perfectly straight lines
+- **Rectangle Tool**: Draw rectangles with precise corners
+- **Circle Tool**: Create perfect circles with customizable size

 ## Installation